open-mmlab/mmyolo/configs/ppyoloe/README.md

 **Note**:

 1. The above Box APs are all models with the best performance in COCO
 2. The gap between the above performance and the official release is about 0.3.
+To speed up training in mmyolo, we use pytorch to implement the image resizing in `PPYOLOEBatchRandomResize` for multi-scale training, while official PPYOLOE use opencv.
+And `lanczos4` is not yet supported in `PPYOLOEBatchRandomResize`.
+The above two reasons lead to the gap.
+We will continue to experiment and address the gap in future releases.
+3. The mAP of the non-Plus version needs more verification, and we will update more details of the non-Plus version in future versions.

 ```latex
 @article{Xu2022PPYOLOEAE,